In China, Facebook tests the waters with a stealth app

 Facebook

-declined to comment on Ms. Zhang’s relationship to the company, and Ms. Zhang did not respond to phone calls requesting comment.
+declined to comment on Zhang’s relationship to the company, and Zhang did not respond to phone calls requesting comment.

 If Facebook